mekomsolutions/openmrs-dbsync/README.md

 of the OpenMRS EIP project you cloned above.

 In practice, the sender and receiver applications are installed on separate physical machines, but for local deployments on a dev or testing machine this could be the same machine so be careful to use different directories for application properties that take directory paths as values e.g. log file, complex obs data directory and others.

 ### Receiver
 1. Create an installation directory for your receiver app.
-2. Copy to the working directory the `dbsync-receiver-app-{VERSION}.jar` file that was generated when you built OpenMRS EIP above, this file should be located in the `dbsync-receiver-app/target` folder.
+2. Copy to the working directory the `dbsync-receiver-app-{VERSION}-exe.jar` file that was generated when you built OpenMRS EIP above, this file should be located in the `dbsync-receiver-app/target` folder.
 3. There is an application.properties file in the `dbsync-receiver-app/configuration` directory relative to the root of the OpenMR EIP project, copy it to your installation directory.